The first MINI Plug-in Hybrid. Peter Wolf and Sebastian Mackensen. (10/2016)

 Source: MINI and BMW

-The key to achieving this lies in intelligent energy management which is used to control how the combustion engine and electric motor operate together.
-For this reason, the first MINI plug-in hybrid model is not solely focused on efficiency, but uncompromising in pursuit of driving fun.
+The key to achieving this lies in intelligent energy management.
+All which is used to control how the combustion engine and electric motor operate together.
+For this reason, the first MINI plug-in hybrid model is not solely focused on efficiency.
+Yet it’s also uncompromising in pursuit of driving fun.

 “After a short time, the driver gets a feel for this”, promises Wolf.
 And this new driving experience promises a lot of driving fun.
-The hybrid MINI makes full use of the electric motor’s entire torque, which is available right from standstill, allowing for catapult-like acceleration.
-Even after leaving the slower pace of the city, this vehicle maintains its zero-tailpipe emissions at motorway speeds.
-The high-voltage battery under the rear seats provides power for long-lasting electric driving.
-AUTO eDRIVE standard mode permits speeds of up to 80 km/h, whilst in MAX eDRIVE mode speeds of up to 125 km/h are possible.
-For Mackensen this is a question of character: “In a hybrid MINI model, driving electrically must also be an exhilarating experience.
-This means that entirely electric driving is not limited to speeds of 30 or 40 km/h, but to speeds well beyond city traffic pace.”
+The hybrid MINI makes full use of the electric motor’s entire torque.
+All which is available right from standstill.
+Thereby allowing for catapult-like acceleration.
+Even after leaving the slower pace of the city.

 Testing the vehicle himself, Mackensen puts the car through its paces and demonstrates that you need to step on the accelerator peddle very firmly indeed to activate the second power source.
 Then things really start happening.
 With the combined output of both drives, the first MINI hybrid vehicle demonstrates unparalleled acceleration performance when compared with its combustion-only siblings.

 The Hybrid concept provides yet another benefit: the electric motor transmits its power to the rear wheels, the combustion engine to the front wheels.
-Since the intelligent energy management is linked to the Dynamic Stability Control (DSC), traction and drive stability are optimised via the drive system.
-“As soon as there is any risk of drive slip, the second drive unit is activated to provide additional traction when starting off or ensuring a high level of steering precision when cornering”, explains Wolf.
+Since the intelligent energy management is linked to the Dynamic Stability Control (DSC), traction and drive stability are optimized via the drive system.

 Intelligent energy management offers a further opportunity for both power sources to work together effectively.
 Driving on the motorway, Mackensen activates a third mode with the eDrive toggle switch: SAVE BATTERY.
 In this mode, the combustion engine powers the car whilst at the same time, the high voltage battery can retain charge at a constant level or indeed increase charge via a generator.
 Extended driving in SAVE BATTERY mode enables enough power generation for purely electric driving later.